What You Need to Know About API Banking

 APIs play a crucial role in the Banking as a Service (BaaS) industry.
 BaaS — sometimes called Banking as a Platform (BaaP) or banking Software as a Service (banking SaaS) — refers to services that enable banks to provide digital services to customers or integrate with other digital services.
 BaaS providers like Treasury Prime offer API banking.
 Treasury Prime also connects fintechs and banks directly with each other so they can build relationships.

 A BaaS company is a type of fintech company, and is sometimes referred to as “Fintech Banking as a Service”.
 Fintech is short for financial technology, and refers broadly to technology for financial operations.
 BaaS companies provide services to other types of fintechs that need to embed banking services into their applications.
 In addition to BaaS, fintech refers to payments apps, apps for day trading, neobanks or online-only banks, and other financial technology tools.
 Examples of top fintech companies include PayPal, Stripe, Square, Gravity Payments, and Affirm.

-Treasury Prime has the largest bank network in the industry, giving you the most flexibility and affordability at scale.
-If you want to be the next unicorn, you need a direct bank relationship and the best Baas company.
-To learn more about how to offer embedded banking products, download our white paper.
+To learn more about how to offer embedded banking products, download our embedded banking white paper.
 To discuss how we can help your company scale, contact us.

 Examples of API banking